fido-device-onboard/pri-fidoiot/demo/rv/README.md

 # Allowlist and Denylist Configuration

-- RV provides the option to allow and deny requests based on the owner, manufacturer and reseller public keys and based on the GUID used in the device ownership voucher header.
+- RV provides the option to allow and deny requests based on the owner, manufacturer and reseller public keys and based on the GUID used in the Device Ownership Voucher header.
 - To add entries to these allowlist and denylist, update the `config.properties` file in `<fido-iot-src>/storage/storage-samples/storage-rv-sample/src/main/resources` location and rebuild the code and restart the docker or update the `config.properties` in `demo/rv` and restart the docker.
 - Once updated, rebuild the code, rebuild RV docker image and then start the docker.